-"To Him All Are Alive" - Lk 20:27-38 - Nov 11, 2007
+"Of The Living" - Lk 20:27-38 - Nov 7, 2004

-Well, the gloves are starting to come off in the run-up to the election in the Excited States of America, and to borrow the title from Jack Cafferty's new book, "It's Getting Ugly Out There!"
-Whatever the results may turn out to be I think everyone can agree that there is a pile of healing to be done down there!
-Their country is polarized and divided like at no time in the last few (or even many) decades.
-The TV debates continue, and while a lot of questions have been asked and sort of answered, there's not been a lot of listening, never mind learning, going on.
+Well, the big election in the Excited States of America is over, and whatever you think of the results I think everyone can agree that there is a pile of healing to be done down there!
+It seems their country is polarized and divided like at no time in the last few (or even many) decades.
+While a lot of questions have been, and continue to be asked by each side of the other, there's not been a lot of listening, never mind learning, going on.

-But that's nothing new, is it?
-Our reading from Luke this morning is another perfect example of that same phenomenon - questions, answers, and not a lot of listening.
+Seems like that's not a new phenomenon, either.
+Our reading from Luke this morning is another perfect example of that same phenomenon.
 But before we look at the details of Jesus' encounter with the 'religious right' of his day, we need to refresh our memories of the buildup to this encounter.
-Jesus has recently arrived in Jerusalem - pausing only to tarry a while at Zaccheus' house.
-He came into the city riding on a colt while the people spread their cloaks in his path, and he paused to lament over the coming fate of that city.
-Just before our reading, Jesus did his "temple rage" thing, driving out those who were desecrating the temple by using it like a business centre.
+A lot has happened to Jesus and the disciples since last week, when we watched Jesus invite himself and the gang over to Zacchaeus' house in Jericho.
+Here, Jesus has already arrived in Jerusalem, riding on a colt while the people spread their cloaks in his path, and pausing to lament over the coming fate of that city.
+Jesus has already cleansed the temple, driving out those who were selling things there.

-Needless to say, his attack on the religious establishment did not go unnoticed; it was not well received by the authorities in the temple, and a series of controversial encounters ensued with those leaders.
-Prior to today's encounter they have already challenged him with two crucial questions: what is the source of his authority, and about the rightness of paying taxes.
+Needless to say, this attack on the religious establishment did not go unnoticed, and was not well received by the authorities in the temple, and a series of controversial encounters ensued with those leaders.
+They have already hit him with two questions: the source of his authority, and the question about paying taxes.
 Now when we say it like that, it all sounds pretty smooth, and academic, doesn't it?
 A question 'about the source of his authority'.
 Even when you read Luke's account of that controversy it sounds all pretty blasé - "tell us, by what authority are you doing these things?
 Who is it who gave you this authority?"
 It all comes across rather like a pompous English Don at Oxford, but I suspect it was much more heated, as is "what the flaming blankety-blank do you think you're doing?!"
-And Jesus threw some gasoline on that bonfire by turning their question about authority back on his attackers - the chief priests and scribes.
-For good measure he even added a parable to demonstrate how they - chief priests and the scribes - are no better than bad tenants in God's house (the temple).
+And that tense situation was not made any better by Jesus, who turned their attacking question back on the chief priests and scribes, and added a parable to demonstrate how the chief priests and the scribes are no better than bad tenants in God's house (the temple).